EthanSpleefan/VoiceMeeter-Activatior/README.md

 ## Important Notes

 - This script is intended for personal use only.
+If you use Voicemeeter for work or make money from it then consider paying what you can on the voicemeeter site.
 - Ensure you have a backup of your registry before running the script.
 - Use at your own risk.

 ## Disclaimer

 This script is provided as-is, without any guarantees.
-The author is not responsible for any issues that may arise from its use.
+I am not responsible for any issues that may arise from the use of this script however as of the initial commit date it works and activates the program without error.